Child Sex Trafficking

 - Sex trafficking is one of the world’s fastest growing criminal industries.
 Trafficking generates an estimated $150 billion a year.

 - Children are particularly vulnerable to exploitation, especially children connected to the child welfare system.
-In the U.S., 60 percent of domestic child trafficking victims come from foster care and group homes.
+In the U.S., 60 percent of domestic child trafficking victims have a history in the child welfare system.

 - Traffickers target youth in foster care because of their increased vulnerability due to a lack of family and emotional relationships and support.